LivingLegacyMedia/vowbound/chapter_18.md

 But it had been Draven.
 A deliberate confrontation.
 His father had discovered the coin collection, challenged Draven to stop, and been destroyed for it.

-*And now Mira has given herself up.
-Made herself a willing hostage.*
+*And now Mira has bound herself.
+Enslaved herself to save me.*

-The logic was sound—he could see that.
-By making it a trade instead of a kidnapping, she'd removed some of Draven's coercive power.
-Made it about the Law rather than threats.
-And she'd freed Cassian from the desperate need to rescue her, which would have driven him to make stupid choices.

-But it still felt like abandonment.
-Like he'd left her in enemy hands.
+The choice Draven had offered her replayed in his mind.
+Option A: Betray Cassian, give up the connection to his coin, and walk free with Torin fully restored.
+Everything she'd ever wanted.
+Everything she'd already betrayed him for once before.

+Option B: Bind herself to Draven's authority—become his servant, unable to resist or flee—and protect Cassian's coin.
+Give up her freedom, her brother's restoration, her future.

+She'd chosen Option B. Without hesitation.

+The weight of that choice crushed him.
+She could have had everything she wanted.
+Instead, she'd chosen slavery to protect him.
+To prove she wouldn't make the same mistake twice.

 The coins burned against his chest.
 The Coin of Heads pulsed with awareness, sensing his rage and grief.
 The Coin of Seeds hummed with potential, offering growth, transformation, change.

 But what good were they?
 Draven had matched his collection and exceeded his experience.
-The Coin of Oxen granted inhuman strength.
+The Coin of Oxen granted inhuman strength—and now had Mira bound under its authority.
 The Coin of Waters could kill through any liquid connection.
 And his network of Hollow meant he never paid the true cost of using them.

 *I can't beat him,* Cassian thought. *Not in a straight fight.
 Not the way my father tried.*

 But he couldn't walk away either.
-Not with Mira bound by her own choice to stay with Draven.
-Not with Perin, Elena, and the others marked for death if tomorrow's meeting went wrong.
+Not with Mira bound by oath to serve Draven.
+Not with Perin, Elena, and the others still under threat.
 Not with a madman collecting the pieces of a crown that could reshape reality itself.

 He took a shuddering breath, forcing himself to think.
 To plan.

-Mira had bought him something valuable: clarity.
-By staying voluntarily, she'd removed the immediate crisis.
-Cassian didn't have to rescue her tonight.
-Didn't have to rush in unprepared.

-He had one day.
-One day to learn what his father had discovered.
-One day to find a weakness in Draven's plan.
-One day to become smart enough to win a game where all the obvious moves led to defeat.

-She'd trusted him with this.
-Trusted him to use the time wisely.
+What had Mira bought him with her sacrifice?
+Time.
+Clarity.
+Draven couldn't access the Coin of Heads through their connection now.
+And he'd promised not to move on the city before tomorrow's meeting.

+She'd given up everything—her freedom, Torin's restoration, her future—to give Cassian a chance to find another way.

-He couldn't let her down.
+He couldn't waste it.

+Tomorrow at sunset, he'd meet Draven at the mill.
+Not to negotiate in good faith—Draven had destroyed his father, and now enslaved Mira.
+But to buy more time.
+To learn.
+To position himself for whatever came next.

+And somehow, he needed to find a way to free Mira from her oath without sacrificing the kingdom.

 Cassian pushed off from the wall and continued toward the palace.
 His body felt heavy, exhausted from the emotional toll, but his mind was beginning to sharpen.